-- Only Nuxeo documents including the "dublincore" schema are visible in CMIS. - Proxy documents are not visible in CMIS (as of 5.4.1). - Secondary content streams are not visible as renditions (as of 5.4.1).
+- Only Nuxeo documents including the "dublincore" schema are visible in CMIS. - Complex properties are not visible in CMIS, as this notion does not exist in CMIS. - Proxy documents are not visible in CMIS (as of 5.4.1). - Secondary content streams are not visible as renditions (as of 5.4.1). - Documents in the Nuxeo trash (those whose nuxeo:lifecycleState is deleted) are not visible in CMIS, unless an explicit query using the nuxeo:lifecycleState property is done.